ausmurp/ausmurp.github.io/blog/_posts/2015-04-10-web-api-2-ninject.md

+---
+layout: post
-# Web API 2 with Ninject
+title: Web API 2 with Ninject
+date: 2015-08-24T00:00:00.000Z
+categories: blog
+cover: reading2.jpg
+permalink: /blog/web-api-2-ninject
+published: true
+---
 I’ve been using [Ninject](https://http://www.ninject.org/) for a few years, but every time I use it with Web Api 2 I have to search for the setup instructions.
 For my future self and your reference, here is how it is done.

 ## Get Nuget packages